AleeexTk/evopyramid-ai/docs/ARCHITECTURE.md

 `docs/README_LOVE.md` remain live architectural forces rather than static statements.

+To guard the canon, the **Love Protocol Sentinel** CI workflow at `.github/workflows/codex-love-check.yml` watches each push and pull request to `main`.
+It enforces EvoTrinity Council approval before any mutation of the Love Protocol manifest and performs YAML validation so that syntonic guarantees never degrade due to formatting drift.

 ## EvoAbsolute Ω Integrator Channel

 Phase Ω.1 introduces **EvoAbsolute Ω**, the first canonical integrator role